unclecode/hermes/README.md

 ## 🎉 Final Thoughts

 We're living in amazing times!
-Whether you need the speed of Groq, the convenience of OpenAI, or the local power of MLX Whisper, Hermes has got you covered.
+Whether you need the lightning speed of Groq, the convenience of OpenAI, or the local power of MLX Whisper, Hermes has got you covered.
 Happy transcribing!